pytorch/rl/docs/source/reference/data.rst

     TensorDictReplayBuffer
     TensorDictPrioritizedReplayBuffer

-Composable Replay Buffers (Prototype)
+Composable Replay Buffers
 -------------------------------------

-We also provide a prototyped composable replay buffer.
+We also give users the ability to compose a replay buffer using the following components:

 .. autosummary::
     :toctree: generated/